-I am a lecturer in statistics and data-centric engineering in the Statistics section at Imperial College London.
+I am a senior lecturer in statistics and data-centric engineering in the Statistics section at Imperial College London.
 I am also a group leader for the Data Centric Engineering Programme at the Alan Turing Institute.
 My research interests like at the interface of applied probability, computational statistics and machine learning, with a particular focus on industrial applications.
 I've worked on application areas ranging from cellular biology, chemical engineering, predictive health management for complex engineering systems, aerospace and energy.

 My personal web-page can be found here: http://wwwf.imperial.ac.uk/~aduncan/

 et al., 2023, Hierarchical Bayesian modeling for knowledge transfer across engineering fleets via multitask learning, Computer-aided Civil and Infrastructure Engineering, Vol:38, ISSN:1093-9687, Pages:821-848